 Mr Davies adds, "The Progress 8 measure also highlights further improvements for students across their subjects and augurs well for the Academy."

 Chair of Governors, Peter Kyle said "improvements like this don't happen by accident.
 It takes students, teachers and the leadership team to work with extraordinary dedication, trust, and creativity.
 I've seen first-hand in the last year how staff have worked tirelessly to inspire students to achieve challenging goals, and students respond with energy and commitment.
-The Aldridge Foundation has underpinned all of this with remarkable and highly valued support that has really delivered for students.
+Aldridge Education has underpinned all of this with remarkable and highly valued support that has really delivered for students.

 To conclude, BACA is very proud to be part of the progressive Brighton and Hove secondary schools’ partnership and has worked closely over the last few years with all the local secondary schools.